holepunchto/bare-module/README.md

   // The maximum number of module reads to perform concurrently while linking.
   // Defaults to `0`, which applies no limit.
   concurrency: 0,
   // The module cache.
-Pass an object to use it, `true` to opt in to the shared
+Pass an object to share one, or omit for a fresh cache
-  // cache, or omit for a fresh cache scoped to this loader. cache,
+  // scoped to this loader.
+It is an object or nothing; there is no flag for
+  // either sharing or not sharing, because a cache holds the modules of a
+  // single graph and which graph that is comes of naming the object.
+A cache is
+  // claimed by the first loader to take it, and a later loader that reads
+  // through a different protocol or different builtins is turned down with a
+  // CACHE_INCOMPATIBLE error.
+  cache,
   // A map of preresolved imports with keys being serialized parent URLs and
   // values being "imports" maps.
-Defaults to following the cache: a shared cache
+Like the cache it is an object or omitted, and
-  // shares its resolutions, a fresh cache gets fresh resolutions. resolutions
+  // omitting it gives a fresh map scoped to this loader. resolutions
 }
 ```